Caramel Crunch Brownies

 Instructions

-- Preheat your oven to 170C / 350F.
-Spray a 22cm x 33cm x 6cm / 9 x 13 x 2.25-inch baking tin with oil spray and line the bottom and sides with baking paper.
+- Preheat your oven to 170C / 350F (190C / 375F for no fan).
+Spray a 23 x 33cm / 9 x 13-inch baking tin with oil spray and line the bottom and sides with baking paper leaving some overhang to make getting the slice out easier.
+I use bulldog clips to help keep the paper down as the brownies bake.

-- Add the brown sugar, white sugar, unsalted butter and chopped chocolate to a heatproof bowl and microwave for 30 seconds at a time.
+- Heat sugar and butter – Add the brown sugar, white sugar, salted butter and chopped chocolate to a heatproof bowl and microwave for 30 seconds at a time.
 Use a whisk to stir each time until melted and smooth.
-Add the eggs and egg yolk and whisk before adding the flour, cocoa powder and vanilla extract and mix.

 Cornflake Layer